andris9/n3/README.md

 NB
 -------

-*libssl-dev* package should be installed before building node.js from the source, otherwise crypto and thus TLS might not work

-Make sure that port 110 and 995 (-if secure connections are allowed) are open for incoming connections!
+Make sure that port 110 is open for incoming connections!